akononovicius/physRisk-content-repository/articles/2010/stochastic-ant-colony-model.md

 \end{equation}

-which produces the same dynamics as agent based model.
+which produces the same dynamics as agent-based model.
 Note that custom functions, which were introduced before, have special meaning - \\\( A(x) \\\) describes drift of the system state and \\\(  D(x) \\\) describes it's diffusion.